 - Disturbance to liver function

-If you notice the signs or symptoms of any of the above, then you should consult your doctor immediately.
+If you notice the signs or symptoms of any of the above, then you should stop taking the medication and consult your doctor immediately.

 It is important to review your HRT with your GP and have regular gynaecological check-ups at least once a year.

-It is a common belief that taking HRTs like Elleste Duet will cause weight gain, but there is currently no clinical evidence to support this belief.
+It is a common belief that taking HRTs like Elleste Duet will cause weight gain, but there is currently no clinical evidence to support this.

 This weight gain is generally down to getting older and the menopause, rather than menopause treatments themselves.
 Weight gain tends to happen as you get older because you become less active and lose muscle mass, which slows down your metabolism.